kvas7andy/CyberBattleSim_Web/README.md

 # SAP version of CyberBattleSim

-Research project on the development of high-fidelity simulator for cloud active defense on application layer.
+Research project on the development of high-fidelity simulator for cloud active defense occured on the web application layer.

 ## Introduction

-Repository consists of source files of simulator ([cyberbattle](cyberbattle)) and running files for DQL training ([notebooks](cyberbattle/agents/baseline/notebooks/)).
+Repository mainly consists of source files of the microservices simulator ([cyberbattle](cyberbattle)) and files running DQL training ([notebooks](cyberbattle/agents/baseline/notebooks/)).

 In progress:
 1. Honeytokens experiments